BitDevGit/Ideai-DockerWP-001/docs/deployment/IAM_PERMISSIONS.md

 ### Using AWS Console

 1. Go to IAM → Users
-2. Select your user
+2. Find your user (e.g., "docker-wp")
-3. Click "Add permissions"
+3. Click "Add permissions" → "Attach policies directly"
-4. Select "Attach policies directly"
+4. Search for `LightsailDeploymentPolicy` (or the name you used)
-5. Search for `LightsailDeploymentPolicy`
+5. Check the box → Click "Next" → "Add permissions"

-6. Attach
+**Note:** Wait 1-2 minutes after creating/attaching policy for changes to propagate.

 ## Verifying Permissions